 TAIPEI-SHIFEN: You’ll need to take a TRA train from Taipei Main Station to Ruifang Station, then transfer to the Pingxi Line to Shifen Station.
 The trip should take you about an hour and a half.
 From Shifen Station, you can follow the signs to Shifen Old Street where the sky lanterns are released, and to Shifen Waterfalls which is about twenty minutes away on foot.
-According to their websites, the Taipei-Ruifang leg costs either NTD 59 or NTD 76 (depending on the train), while the Ruifang-Shifen leg costs NTD 80.
-You can check the TRA website for train timetables.
-For the Taipei-Ruifang leg, be sure to select Taipei > Taipei and Taipei > Rueifang as the route.
+You can check the TRA website for fares and train timetables.

 By Guided Tour

 This is what we did.
 It’s the easiest and most convenient way to go.
-We went on a guided tour with Kkday that took us to Yehliu Geopark, Shifen Old Street, Shifen Waterfalls, and Jiufen.
+We went on a guided tour that took us to Yehliu Geopark, Shifen Old Street, Shifen Waterfalls, and Jiufen.
 But instead of taking the bus back, we stayed the night in Jiufen and took bus 1062 back to Taipei the next morning.
-The tour costs NTD 1,000 per person and is the most hassle-free option.
-Plus, Yehliu Geopark is pretty cool too and not to be missed.
-You can follow this link for more information and to book the Yehliu, Shifen, Jiufen tour from Taipei with Kkday.

 WHERE TO EXCHANGE CURRENCY